 If other retailers, including high-street stores, approach the Black Friday sales as a strategic afterthought, it’s no wonder that consumers will flock to digital retailers, such as Amazon, who offer up deals earlier and in a more easily accessible way.

-The provider suggests that theirs and Amazon’s results are indicative of a greater shift in retail culture that sees consumers heading online to buy their bargains due to greater levels of flexibility and product accessibility than the high-street can ever hope to offer.
+The provider suggests that theirs and Amazon’s results are indicative of a greater shift in retail culture that sees consumers heading online to buy their bargains due to greater levels of flexibility and product accessibility.

 Speed is vital

-For retailers, the key to achieving sales based success on Black Friday is establishing an easily accessible mobile site.
-It’s pointless showcasing great products and enticing deals if your customers have to wait many minutes to buy them.
-If they do have to wait, they’ll go elsewhere, and to another e-commerce site with a better landing speed:
+For retailers, the key to achieving sales-based success on Black Friday is establishing an easily accessible mobile site.
+If they do have to wait for it to load, they’ll go elsewhere, and to another e-commerce site with a better landing speed:

 “Consumers need to get an exceptional (and Instagram-worthy) experience to leave the house and engage with retailers.
 Apple was the first to understand how to use a physical space to inspire brand loyalty.
 Smart retailers will make physical stores or pop-ups a destination that acts as a marketing tool as much as a sales tool.”

-To stay afloat against e-commerce competitors, they must take a two-pronged approach.
-The first, train their staff to deliver a stellar customer service in-store and upgrade the physical retail experience through pop-ups and store based events amplified through social media.
+To stay afloat against e-commerce competitors, retail stores must take a two-pronged approach.
+The first, train their staff to deliver stellar customer service in-store and upgrade the physical retail experience through pop-ups and store-based events amplified through social media.